simon-perriard/software_security/cs412_lab4/lab0x04libfuzzer/reports/05/DESCRIPTION.md

 In `pngparser.c:711`, `pngparser.c:730`

 #### Expected vs Observed
 We expect the program not to leak memory and free all the pointers.
-We observed that the pointer inflated_buf was never freed in load_png.
+We observed that the pointer plte_chunk->chunk_data was never freed in load_png.

 #### Steps to Reproduce